AllSpiceIO/APIDemos/GetRepoBOM/README.md

 # GetRepoBOM.py

 ## Summary
-returns a BOM from a repo
+prints a BOM from a repo

+Reads .prjpcb file, compiles list of schematics,
+    requests json/dict for each schematic
+    parses schematic dict for component attributes
+    prints component attributes

+example uses csv output

 ## Usage
 From the command line, create two environmental variables